 Brain foods on a budget

-These foods can help prevent Alzheimer’s and improve memory and cognitive health — without breaking the bank
+These foods may help prevent Alzheimer’s and improve memory and cognitive health — without breaking the bank

 Two older people cook a meal together